 Cheese can make us feel better, it is comforting and pleasurable.
 Cheddar is the UK’s favourite cheese and there are plenty of reasons to choose The Nation’s Favourite.
 Because ultimately, we believe not all cheddars are made the same.
-Our dedicated Devon cheese experts have been crafting the local ingredients and recipe for over 50 years, making sure every pack we produce gives you that consistent rich and creamy taste that’s hard to resist.
+Our dedicated Cornish cheese experts have been crafting the local ingredients and recipe for over 50 years, making sure every pack we produce gives you that consistent rich and creamy taste that’s hard to resist.

 If you want some tasty inspiration you can watch our ad and try some of the quick and easy ideas of adding Cathedral City to your everyday life for a bit of extra comfort!

 Sprinkle it onto stuffed peppers!

 Stuffed peppers are a perfect way to turn kitchen staples into a delicious, filling meal.
 Mix a tin of black beans with frozen sweetcorn, chopped tomatoes, garlic, chilli and cumin powder.
 Stuff the peppers with the mixture and coat with cheddar for a quick, delicious meal.

 coat with extra mature cheddar and some spring onions for an irresistibly crispy topping!

 For a simple-yet-satisfying meal, place large mushrooms on a rimmed baking tray and stuff with a combination of the chopped mushroom stems, garlic, pancetta and pimientos (or roasted red peppers).
 Cover with cheddar and bake for 15 minutes.

 generously cover the mushroom with grated mature cheddar and sprinkle with parsley once cooked!

 A twist on the classic cheese on toast!